 On November 14, 2016, the Board adopted the Next 10 Plan, which provides guidance on the delivery of M2 projects and programs between FY 2016-17 and FY 2025-26.
-With four years of the Next 10 Plan completed to date, on December 14, 2020, the Board approved to shift the timeframe from four years to FY 2020-21 through FY 2029-30.
+With four years of the Next 10 Plan completed to date, on December 14, 2020, the Board approved to shift the timeframe from four years to FY 2020-21 through 38

+FY 2029-30.
 The PMO monitors progress on the ten deliverables identified in the Next 10 Plan and provides status updates.

 Annually, OCTA reviews the Next 10 Plan and M2 program assumptions based on changes to the revenue forecast and updated project cost and schedules.
-The 2020 Next 10 Plan incorporating the updated forecast of \$11.6 billion was presented to the Board on April 12, 2021.
-Despite the lower forecast, prudent financial decisions to date result in a delivery plan that continues to fulfill OCTA's commitment to the voters in Orange County.
+The 2021 Next 10 Plan incorporating the updated forecast of \$13.2 billion and was presented to the Board on December 13, 2021.
+Prudent financial decisions to date result in a delivery plan that continues to fulfill OCTA's commitment to the voters in Orange County.